 NOTE 2: At 5GS to EPS mobility with N26, the guard timer in the AMF (as specified in clauses 4.11.1.2.1 and 4.11.1.3.2 of TS 23.502 [3]) ensures that the UE Policy Association remains until the PCF for the UE detects that a UE Policy Association establishment is received from a PCF for the PDU Session indicating 5GS to EPS mobility.

-NOTE 3: In the case that the UE is still registered and reachable over non-3GPP access, the PCF for UE can have two UE policy associations for one UE, and based on local configuration the PCF can decide to use one of the UE policy associations to update URSP rule to the UE.
+NOTE 3: In the case that the UE is still registered and reachable over non-3GPP access, the PCF for UE can have two UE policy associations for one UE, and based on local configuration the PCF for UE can decide to use one of the UE policy associations to update URSP rule to the UE.
 The UE can receive URSP Rules over any of these two accesses.